 Once again, with the assistance of a reputable carrier, this process will be a breeze.
 However, here are some considerations to take into account.

-Engineered-approved roads are safe for crane shipping once you have the required permits.
+Engineer-approved roads are safe for crane shipping once you have the required permits.
 At times, this may mean getting a self-issued permit.

 If you are planning a different route that has not been approved, you would need to obtain permission from the Department of Motor Vehicles in each respective state.
 This is usually done in conjunction with an engineer.

-Safety Before, During and After Relocation
+Safety Before, During, and After Relocation

 Dunnage materials are also required to facilitate equal weight distribution and increase safety during shifting.